roboseb/cv-project/README.md

     I think my system for switching styling is the most ghetto thing I have ever created.
 And I haven't even started the actual stylsheet update yet.
 Hopefully in time I will actually learn how to just switch stylesheets in react, but I spent over an hour getting nowhere.
 So I'll try it my way for this project.

+June 15th, 2022

+    Yep, doing it my way at least got the job done.
+Now I have a button that switches styiling to a setup I think looks pretty cool.
+Looks like today will be the last day, meaning I'm one day over my estimate as usual, which is fine.
+Getting closer to sticking to timeframes.
+With this in particular, I am still learning react, and I think that's as good an excuse as any for the extra time taken.

+    God damn I hate CSS when it's giving me shit.
+But today, I somehow was able to quickly learn to create GIFs in gimp which is easy as hell, and then implement the gif as a repeating pattern used as a background image of an element.
+It starts super small, so it just looks like a grid of tiny pixels flashing two different shades of red.
+When you hover over it, it zooms way in and you can see the little ape skulls animating open and shut.
+Looks dope as hell to me.
+Combined with the looping gif of Hypebeast Nezuko, the gifs can add a lot while not being tacky or distracting.

+    Man, almost two straight days spent just styling the crypto page.
+Looks absolutely baller now, with only some dingbats left to add.
+I actually cannot believe how happy I am with the experience section on the crypto page.
+It looks insane.
+The fonts and colours are nice, plus I added some border-lefts that are kinda dynamic based on the info you add.
+Then there are the skulls I mentioned before.
+And I wasn't sure how I wanted to do it, but I succesfully added a simple line representing a graph that draws itself on the skulls.
+Looked stupid looping back to the start, and it also had some other issues so I threw it into some online gif editor.
+With one line of css and a half dozen re-downloads later, it looks simple but fun.
+The online editor let me loop the gif back to the start, which looks real neat.
+The editor also gave me the length of the gif, which I was able to use with keyframes to have the graph invert vertically every playthrough, creating "profit"!

+    These past logs have been getting pretty rambly, but fuck you it's my README and no one else will see this until I start getting rejected from job applications.
+The way the site looks and functions now is pretty close to the style I would likely use on my own personal site.
+Probably not in terms of colour and theming necessarily, but the layout and interactivity is definitely something I like.

 ---To-Do---

 -Save both resumes as PDF